Dishes With Dad

 Recipe Tips and FAQs

-What temperature to smoke turkey legs
+What temperature should smoked turkey legs be cooked to?

-Can I freeze smoked turkey legs?
+Can you freeze smoked turkey legs?

 More Turkey Recipes

-• Turkey Meatloaf
+• Turkey Noodle Casserole

 If you try this recipe, don't forget to leave a RATING or COMMENT below.
 I would love to hear from you!!!
 And FOLLOW me on Pinterest, Facebook, and Instagram for all the latest recipes!